-I want to express my deepest thanks for the thousands of wonderful messages of support I received during this sad and strange time, each one has meant a lot...especially since I was pregnant with my beautiful baby boy growing inside of me during that difficult time.
-The universe gifted me this time to quiet and be with my baby and loved ones and I will always be grateful for it in the end.
+In the meantime, I want to express my deepest thanks for the thousands of wonderful messages of support I received during this sad and strange time, each one has meant a lot...especially since I was pregnant with my beautiful Hiro growing inside of me during that difficult time.
+Part of me believes that the Universe gifted me this time to quiet and be with my baby and loved ones and I will always be grateful for it in the end.

 Since a few people have asked about maternity leave policy, here is my statement on that:

 We haven’t had any pregnant women until now which is why we didn’t really have a real policy in place for that.
 Like any start-up when faced with something new, you do your best in solving it as it arises and then figure out a system...in this case, as pregnancies were arising, we were figuring things out where the new mother can either work from home for part of the time... and we were also planning on getting an in-house nanny for the office.
 These were all things we were talking about recently because it only came up recently and we too are learning as we go.
-We can’t predict everything immediately as a start-up and simply need a little benefit of doubt.
+And while it would be amazing to do, we can’t predict everything immediately, especially as a start-up and simply need a little benefit of doubt.
 This is super standard for so many companies.
 We have proven over and over again that we care so much about improving the lives of women globally through innovation, eliminating the oldest shame in the world (a woman’s period) and one that has helped SO many girls go back to school in the developing world, changing their lives forever.
-If a few people want to revel in a "juicy takedown story", go for it, my integrity is clear. :-)

 ORIGINAL PIECE: MY THINX RIDE